-- We expect pupils and parents to cooperate to maintain an orderly climate for learning.
+- We expect pupils and families to cooperate to maintain an orderly climate for learning.

 - The Governors strongly feel that exclusions, particularly those that are permanent, must only be used as the very last resort.

 - The Governors wish to emphasise that violence, threatening behaviour or abuse by pupils or parents towards the school’s staff will not be tolerated.
-If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution.
+If a family member does not conduct himself/herself properly, the school may ban them from the school premises and, if the family member continues to cause disturbance, he or she may be liable to prosecution.

 - The Governors expect the Headteacher to include guidance and clarification for staff on their powers to search (for banned items), to use of reasonable force (make physical contact with children), and to discipline pupils for misbehaviour outside school (including notifying the police) witnessed by a member of staff or reported to school when:

 - Taking part in school organised or related activity